 - More likely to be made

 1. Derivative Financial Instruments

-Derivative Financial Instruments that derive their value from the underlying financial instrument.
+Derivative Financial Instruments that derive their value from the underlying instrument.
 For example: Stock Options

 2. Cash Instruments

 Cash instruments get their value directly by the markets.
-They can be securities such as loans and deposits, where both borrower and lender have to agree on a transfer.
+They can be securities such as loans and deposits, where both borrowers and lenders have to agree on a transfer.

 3. Debt Securities